syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 Since Paved Path Promise Dependencies are Promises, and considering that Kratix and its CRDs are only installed in the platform cluster, you need to ensure the Dependencies are applied exclusively to the platform cluster.

-That is controlled by the `scheduling` key:
+That is controlled by the `destinationSelectors` key:

 ```yaml
 apiVersion: platform.kratix.io/v1alpha1